SvenLieber/website/content/home/about.en.md

 Hello!
 My name is Sven Lieber, welcome to my website.
-Currently I am a data manager at the Royal Library of Belgium (KBR) where I am working in the research and innovation department and are mainly involved in the [BELTRANS](https://www.kbr.be/en/projects/beltrans) research project.
+Currently I am a data manager at the Royal Library of Belgium (KBR) where I am working in the research and innovation department, mainly at the [BELTRANS](https://www.kbr.be/en/projects/beltrans) research project.